 If you need an offline editor/librarian for your Reface DX you can

-with the Reface DX Editor
+download the Reface DX Editor Panel

-Panel that I created for this purpose.
 I have collected some links

 to SysEx Dump Utilities for several